chuongmep/Awesome-Dynamo/intro.md

 ### Contribute
 Sharing, suggestions and contributions are always welcome!
 Please take a look at the **Contribution Guidelines** and quality standard first.
 Thanks to all contributors, you're awesome and wouldn't be possible without you!

+Please ensure your pull request adheres to the following guidelines:

+- Make an individual pull request for each suggestion
+- Use the following format for commit message: Add FeatureName
+- List, after your addition, should be alphabetically
+- Keep descriptions concise and clear (Keep It Simple, Stupid)
+- New categories, or improvements to the existing ones are also welcome